mjhea0/node-twitter-sentiment/part2.md

 #### What's going on?

-Let's look at the specifc changes:
+Let's look at the specific changes:

 ```javascript
 // grade 20 tweets from today with keyword choice and call callback